SixArm/topics/topics/teamwork/index.md

 # Teamwork

 Teamwork refers to the collaborative effort of a group of individuals working together towards a common goal.
-It involves the coordination, cooperation, and mutual support of team members to achieve shared objectives.
+It involves the coordination, cooperation, and mutual support of team members.

 Key aspects…